mewfree/damien-personal-blog/content/posts/aoc-2021-day-1.md

 # Introduction
 Inspired by the [many](https://www.swyx.io/learn-in-public/) [articles](https://medium.com/my-learning-journal/why-you-should-learn-in-public-4fd3a6239549) about learning in public, I decided to write a blog post about my learnings for the first day of Advent of Code 2021.

-Every year, I'm looking forward to participating in [Advent of Code](https://adventofcode.com/).
+Every year, I'm looking forward to participate in [Advent of Code](https://adventofcode.com/).
 Those daily puzzles are super delightful and it's so rewarding to get a working solution.
 Though with the rising difficulty it's very hard to nail every challenge all the way to the end but hey at least I've worked on Day 1!

 This year, like [last year](https://github.com/mewfree/advent-of-meow-2020), I decided to use [Julia](https://julialang.org/).
-I like to describe it as "As simple as Python, as fast as C", but there are some features that I really like (a fast and awesome REPL, pipes (`|>`), vectorized functions...).
+I like to describe it as "As simple as Python, as fast as C", but there are also some features that I really like (a fast and awesome REPL, pipes (`|>`), vectorized functions...).

 # Parsing Input
 Parsing input is the first step in solving an Advent of Code puzzle.